ibz/remotebitcoinjobs.com/about.md

 Welcome to remotebitcoinjobs.com. *The* place to look for a job if you are a Bitcoin maximalist!

-If you want to post a job, please email post@remotebitcoinjobs.com.
+If you want to post a job, please email remotebitcoinjobs@ibz.me.
 No crypto/blockchain jobs accepted.

 See also: [Bitcoin Quotes](http://bitcoinquotes.net)